kanzwataru/knz-gfxdemos/README.md

 Check out the simple Blender exporter under vk_meshview/tools!

+**DISCLAIMER:** This is not meant to be an example on how to correctly use Vulkan.
+These examples are being made as I learn the Vulkan API, so they may contain mistakes.

 ## Sample Programs
 * vk_hello: Just a simple Hello World for Vulkan
 * vk_meshview: Simply displaying arbitrary meshes exported from Blender.
 Includes Blender exporter and sample data.